Fujifilm X-Pro3 vs Pentax K-S2

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the K-S2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro3 and the K-S2 are recent models that are part of the current product line-up.
-The K-S2 replaced the earlier Pentax K-S1, while the X-Pro3 followed on from the Fujifilm X-Pro2.
+The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the K-S2 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the K-S2 from Pentax.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-Pro3 or the Pentax K-S2 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.